rognstadragnar/mehdux/README.md

   }
 }

-export default store.connect(store, null, mapActionsToProps)(SomeComponent)
+export default connect(store, null, mapActionsToProps)(SomeComponent)

 /*
 Some component has access to the whole state tree